What Is Laser Damage?

 Micrograph of Damage

 Laser damage is caused by defects (weak bonds) within the structure.
 These are most commonly at the coating/substrate interface, or on the surface.
-Less commonly withing the bulk of the coating or substrate.
+Less commonly within the bulk of the coating or substrate.
 The term ‘defect’ is a difficult concept when dealing with amorphous materials.
 However, we can say that the energy levels of these weakest bonds lie within the band gap.
 For further information on optics for high power laser damage, please see our whitepaper here.

 Back to top